 The truth is, installing any type of floor is never that easy and those videos gloss over all the hard work that happens before you even touch a brush or roller.

 Like any type of floor covering, the surface underneath needs to be prepared properly for the result to look as good and last as long as it should.
-For specialist epoxy flake floors, that means grinding the concrete with a dustless diamond grinder.
+For epoxy flake floors, that means grinding the concrete with a dustless diamond grinder.
 While these types of machines are available for hire, getting one and figuring out how to use it is only one part of proper concrete preparation.
 You also must take care of other issues like concrete contamination, cracks, porosity and flatness, as well as transitions to other surfaces and fixtures.

 There are not-so-obvious challenges when it comes time to apply too.
 Not many of those YouTube videos will ever talk about proper mixing practices, working times, pot lives, dust control, weather conditions, or even the most important thing of all: proper personal protective equipment.